 For me, this was proof positive, yet again, that mothers are put on this earth to embarrass their children.
 No harm, no foul.
 It’s rarely done with intention.
 It is effortless and oh, so very sweet.
 One of the little things, one of those moments in life that makes you smile.
 Maybe, just maybe him, too.
 Later.

 p.s.
 The food was excellent.
 The service?
-Perfectly lovely. 😉
+Perfectly lovely.
+Very entertaining. 😉

-Do you have a favourite restaurant story?
+Do you have a favourite travel story?
 Or an out of the ordinary moment that made you smile?
 Share your story in the comments below.
 We’d love to hear.